mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If a big tech company hires me as a developer, and the 500th page of my contract says I can never write software for any other company, a judge would likely reject that non-compete as unfair and unenforceable.

-If, however, I sell my company, and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
-They'd assume that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.
+If, however, I sell my company, and the purchase agreement says that I agree to never work in software again, a judge might hold me to that promise.
+My lawyer warned me that judges are stricter in acquisition agreements, as they assume I had reasonable bargaining power and awareness of the agreement.
+If I signed a bad deal, it's on me.

 When reviewing TinyPilot's purchase agreement, my lawyer carefully reviewed the non-compete clause with me to ensure that I was only agreeing not to work in the domain of KVM over IP devices rather than software or technology in general.